BlackBoxVision/create-env/README.md

 ## TODO

+- [ ] Add `--from-template` option.
+(In order to support .env generation based on another .env file).
 - [ ] Add `--no-prefix` option.
 (In order to support generate a .env file with all the env variables).
 - [ ] Add `--type` option.
 (In order to support other formats like JSON envs).
 - [ ] Add `--help` option.

 ## Issues

 If you raise a bug, please, open an [issue](https://github.com/BlackBoxVision/create-env/issues).